itsyouonline/eng_gotests/README.md

 # gotests

 This repo contains the code for the go tests.
-Code is grouped in different directories for different tests, e.g. all the mmap code is in onde subdirectory, and the redis code is in another.
+Code is grouped in different directories for different tests, e.g. all the mmap code is in one subdirectory, and the redis code is in another.

 ## installing